 Global Medical REIT: An Unwarranted Divergence From The Peers

 GMRE has diverged from its peers since the outbreak of COVID-19.
-The previous momentum / outperformance has been evaporated despite the fundamentals being relatively robust.
+The previous momentum/outperformance has been evaporated despite the fundamentals being relatively robust.

 GMRE's medical and healthcare offices are exposed to an elevated risk of being vacant due to the social distancing measures.

-However, the largest tenants are adjusting to the COVID-19, and using their facilities to help combat the virus.
+However, the largest tenants are adjusting to the COVID-19 and using their facilities to help combat the virus.
 This should keep the properties occupied.

 The cost structure is extremely light and flexible with many items being non-cash like.
 It should help GMRE protect the margins in case there is a short-term reduction in the rents.